ismet55555/AWS_Solutions_Architect_Notes/README.md

   - Can pause and resume uploads
   - Quick recovery from network issues
 - To make sure that S3 objects are only accessible from Cloudfront, create an Origin Access Identity (OAI) for Cloudfront and grant access to the objects to that OAI.
+- Supports the following destinations where it can publish events:
+  - Simple Notification Service (SNS) topic
+  - Simple Queue Service (SQS) queue
+  - Lambda

 - **Storage Tiers**
   1. **Standard**